 On our second morning in town, we had big plans – we had signed up the kids for surf lessons with Amit from Del Soul Surf School.
 Bloke and I planned to rent boards and get to work on our derusting our surfing skills.
 As luck would have it, both Bloke and the kids woke up with a tummy bug.
 I was the only one fit to surf.

-I’d been waiting to rekindle my passion for surfing since we started planning this trip plus I wanted to escape the contagion our my household.
+I'd been waiting to rekindle my passion for surfing since we started planning this trip plus I wanted to escape the contagion our my household.
 So I rolled up to Del Soul on my own, was swiftly ushered on the back of a motorbike with a tan and confident-looking surf instructor named Luna.
-Helmetless and without a chance to protest, she whisked me down off to Playa Hermosa where the waves were apparently more tame.
+Helmetless and without a chance to protest, she whisked me down off to Playa Hermosa where the waves were apparently tamer.

 You probably don't know this about me, but I have a strict no-motorcycle policy that my mother managed to successfully ingrain in my mind since an early age.
 I was pretty sure I was going to die before even getting a toe wet.
 We wove around ATVs, trucks, and other motorbikes down the dusty, potholed road.
 Yet miraculously, we arrived at our destination relatively unharmed.
 While Amit, Luna, and the other instructors started their lessons, I was handed a surfboard and told to have fun.